-Do You Live in Scarcity when Really You are Spiritually Rich?
+Spiritual Wealth: Do You Live in Scarcity When You are Rich?

-(Inside: Do you live like the spiritually wealthy child of God you are?)
+(Inside: Spiritual wealth – Do you use the abundance of resources God gives us?
+What is your spiritual health?
+How do you improve spiritual health so you can live like the spiritually wealthy child of God that you are?)

 Hetty Green died $3 billion dollars rich, but refused to pay for her son to seek medical attention – so his leg was amputated.